 An unsatisfactory resolution

-When Telegdy’s complaint letters only resulted in Hotwire offering her a $25 travel voucher, she turned to our advocacy team for help.
+When Telegdy’s complaint letters only resulted in Hotwire offering her a $25 travel voucher, she turned to the Elliott Advocacy team for help.

 That $25 voucher just added insult to injury.
 As I look at it, this won’t cost them anything especially if I am never using them again.
 I have traveled the world and not even in the backwoods of Africa have I slept in a place as bad as this hotel.
 Can you help me?